snap-one/docs-driverworks-api/source/includes/36_variable/_1-AddVariable.md

 ## AddVariable

 Function called from a DriverWorks driver to create a Control4 variable for the driver.
-Note that Variables need to be created or added prior to executing OnDriverInit or within OnDriverInit.
+Note that Variables need to be added in OnDriverInit.
+Programming attached to variables added after OnDriverInit may not work properly on Director restart.

 ###### Available from 1.6.0.